ankarandikar/Warmup_Project/README.md

 - [Reflection](#reflection)

 # Introduction
 Over the course of this project, I implemented five primary behaviors on a Neato robot platform: teleoperation, driving in a square, wall following, person following, and obstacle avoidance.
-The final behavior was a finite state controller to switch between two behaviors (wall following and person following).
+The final implementation was a finite state controller to switch between two behaviors (wall following and person following).

 [Watch a live demo of some of the behaviors here.](https://youtu.be/4wJ-5gZ68Jo?si=zt4bmyDAzNCe15H-)